One Reading A Day for One Month

 to record and automatically graph your

-own blood pressure, pulse rate (heart rate), and pulse pressure,
+own blood pressure, pulse rate (heart rate), pulse pressure,

-plus download your own Blood Pressure Tracker Form and the example.
+body temperature, and respiratory rate (breathing rate), plus download your own Vital Signs Tracker Form and the example.

 (Also see the notes below for a link to the original Legacy Version 1.0 website and using OpenOffice.org spreadsheet "Calc.")

-Download Blood Pressure Tracker Form For Your Own Data Entry
+Download Vital Signs Tracker Form For Your Own Data Entry

 (Downloads are free for personal use but may not be sold.)

-Version 2.5 includes the option to either include or omit the display/printing of the pulse rate and/or pulse pressure data from the "Basic Graphs."
+This version retains the earlier option to either include or omit the display/printing of the pulse rate and/or pulse pressure data from the main graph displaying blood pressure and pulse rate.
 This is especially useful when the pulse rates and pulse pressures overlap.
 They can then be displayed/printed separately with the blood pressure readings.

-This version retains some additions and changes in the previous version based on suggestions and comments by Laura Renfree from London, England;Margaret Dangoor from Richmond-upon-Thames, England; Neal Snitow; Ron Langbeckert from Astoria, Oregon, and Ed Winstead from Brevard, North Carolina.
+This version retains some additions and changes in earlier versions based on suggestions and comments by Laura Renfree from London, England;Margaret Dangoor from Richmond-upon-Thames, England; Neal Snitow; Ron Langbeckert from Astoria, Oregon, and Ed Winstead from Brevard, North Carolina.
 I thank them for their contributions.

-Instructions for entering and displaying your own blood pressure and pulse rate (heart rate) tracking data:
+Instructions for entering and displaying your own blood pressure, pulse rate (heart rate), body temperature, and respiratory rate (breathing rate) tracking data:

-1. Download and save the Blood Pressure Tracker Form from the link above.
+1. Download and save the Vital Signs Tracker Form from the link above.
+The Vital Signs Tracker Form will open in "Protected View," so you will need to click the button "Enable Editing" to enter your own data.
 (You are also encouraged to download the example.)

 6. Save the file with a different name, e.g., bp-yourname-date.

-7. To change the graph title, e.g., to Blood Pressure, Pulse Rate, and Pulse Pressure Record - Yourname - Month and Year: Click once on the title to select the title, then click again on the title to be able to edit the title.
+7. To change a graph title, e.g., to Blood Pressure, Pulse Rate, and Pulse Pressure Record - YOURNAME - Month and Year: Click once on the title to select the title, then click again on the title to be able to edit the title.
 Edit the title and save.
 (The title may be moved before or after editing by clicking and dragging the title text box.)

 "In addition to Blood Pressure, the

-display and printing of Pulse Rate on the Basic Graphs are the default settings.
+display and printing of Pulse Rate on the BP, PR, PP Graphs are the default settings.

 for not displaying or printing Pulse Rate click on the default "Yes" below and change the "Yes" to "No" in the drop-down list that will appear."